praw-dev/asyncpraw/docs/getting_started/quick_start.rst

 need an authorized :class:`.Reddit` instance.

 .. note:: In the above example we are limiting the results to 10.
 Without the
-          ``limit`` parameter PRAW should yield as many results as it can with a single request.
+          ``limit`` parameter asyncpraw should yield as many results as it can with a single request.
 For most endpoints this results in 100 items per request.
 If you want to retrieve as many as possible pass in ``limit=None``.